nextflow-io/patterns/README.md

     docker pull nextflow/examples

-In the latter case the examples marked with a `*` character need to be run adding the `-with-docker` command line option.
+In the latter case the examples below marked with a `*` character need to be run adding the `-with-docker` command line option.